Our Mission

 Not Sure What To Write About?

-It might not seem like it, but every medical decision and policy will have important ethical concepts taken into consideration.
-Examples include the four pillars of medical ethics, (autonomy, non-malfeasance, beneficence, and justice).
-Perspective pieces may be focused on significant moments in medical ethics history, the importance of cultural sensitivity in medical training, medical ethics in media, or medical ethics related to current events.
-Writers must be professional and civil when discussing contentious topics.
+Every medical decision and policy has important ethical concepts taken into consideration.
+A good place to start is the four pillars of medical ethics: autonomy, non-malfeasance, beneficence, and justice.
+Bearing these principles in mind, perspective pieces may focus on significant moments in medical ethics history, the importance of cultural sensitivity in medical training, medical ethics in media, or medical ethics related to current events.
+Writers must be professional when discussing contentious topics.